yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

 | **Categories** | **Endocrine System** | **Whole Body** | **Urinary System** | **Lymphatic/Immune System** |
 | Includes | glands like the thyroid | terms that refer to the entire body/not specific to one region, such as "whole body" and "cells" | kidneys and other urinary tract structures | lymph nodes |

-The list of image types from the annotations are divided into main categories of the body, based on the imaging technique, purpose, or the type of information they provide.
+The list of image types from the annotations are divided into main categories of the body, based on the imaging technique, purpose, or the type of information they provide
 | **Category** | **Subcategory** | **Examples** |
 |---|---|---|
 | **Radiology** | MRI (Magnetic Resonance Imaging) | 'mri', 'mr' |